-sions or any other screens that are used to broadcast programming or other entertainment must be ed from the area or turned off.
-This provision is effective until further notice.
-Food facilities offering food pick-up options or delivery are to ensure physical distancing practices are implemented for those customers in the queue when ordering or during pick-up and by staff during delivery Restaurants may continue and are encouraged to be open for delivery, take-out, and drive thru operations Technology solutions, such as mobile ordering and menu tablets, contactless payment options, amonothers, have been implemented to reduce person-to-person interaction, whenever possible.
-Design interaction between customers, delivery drivers and employees to allow for physical distancing.
-0 Floors in and outside of the restaurant in areas when customers, vendors, delivery personnel or others may wait for are marked to enable and enforce physical distancing.
-0 The use of contactless processes for pickup and delivery and other electronic systems for guest interactions have been implemented, where possible.
-0 Interactions between employees and customers are limited to a maximum of five minutes per occurrence, where possible. confirm practic e dining is encouraged to be made by reservation or customers are notified to call in advance to noutdoor seating/serving capacity, where possible.
-Contact information for a party is collected, if able in the normal course of business operation, either at the time of reservation booking or on-site to or contact tracing should this be required.
-0 Consider a phone reservation system that allows people to queue or wait in cars and enter only when a phone call, text, or other method, notifies the customer that a table is ready.
-0 Consider options for outdoor dining customers to order ahead of time to limit the amount of time spent at the establishment. (poste packao pick-uj establishment has capacity and chooses to offer on-site ordering, customers should be offered a menual of or a single-use handout), to allow for ease of ordering, and items orders should be gathered, ged and picked up by the customer as soon as possible; customers should be notified of the estimated of time.
+- Do not share instruments, if at all possible.
+Consider discontinuing assistance from musician assistants, such as page-turners, or others that cannot maintain at least six feet of distance. - Increase distancing between people who sing or chant and others, or between brass/wind instrument performers and others to greater than 6 feet, when outdoors and not wearing face masks.
+Consider use of barriers to add further separation in these cases. - Wind instrument performers should use additional modifications as appropriate, such as devices to capture aerosols or to redirect air emitted from the instrument. - Customer dancing continues to be prohibited.
+Customer groups must remain seated as much as practicable during any performance.
+Recorded music is allowed, but volume must be low enough so that workers can hear customers while maintaining their distance. - Indoor televisions or any other screens that are used to broadcast programming or other entertainment must be removed from the area or turned off.
+This provision is effective until further notice. - □ Food facilities offering food pick-up options or delivery are to ensure physical distancing practices are implemented for those customers in the queue when ordering or during pick-up and by staff during delivery. - Restaurants may continue and are encouraged to be open for delivery, take-out, and drive thru operations. - □ Technology solutions, such as mobile ordering and menu tablets, contactless payment options, among others, have been implemented to reduce person-to-person interaction, whenever possible. - Design interaction between customers, delivery drivers and employees to allow for physical distancing. - Floors in and outside of the restaurant in areas when customers, vendors, delivery personnel or others may wait for are marked to enable and enforce physical distancing. - The use of contactless processes for pickup and delivery and other electronic systems for guest interactions have been implemented, where possible. - Interactions between employees and customers are limited to a maximum of five minutes per occurrence, where possible. - On-site dining is encouraged to be made by reservation or customers are notified to call in advance to confirm outdoor seating/serving capacity, where possible.
+Contact information for a party is collected, if practicable in the normal course of business operation, either at the time of reservation booking or on-site to allow for contact tracing should this be required. - Consider a phone reservation system that allows people to queue or wait in cars and enter only when a phone call, text, or other method, notifies the customer that a table is ready. - Consider options for outdoor dining customers to order ahead of time to limit the amount of time spent at the establishment. - If the establishment has capacity and chooses to offer on-site ordering, customers should be offered a menu (posted or a single-use handout), to allow for ease of ordering, and items orders should be gathered, packaged and picked up by the customer as soon as possible; customers should be notified of the estimated pick-up time.
 Customers waiting for items may not congregate within the business.
-They should either remain car or return at the appropriate time to obtain their order.
-Limit c ontact between staff and customers.
-0 Install physical barriers such as partitions or plexiglass at registers, host stands, ordering counters, etc., where maintaining physical distance of six feet is difficult.
-0 Limit the number of employees serving individual parties. rage employees and customers from congregating in high traffic areas such as bathrooms, hallways, eas, reservation, and credit card terminals, etc.
+They should either remain in their car or return at the appropriate time to obtain their order. - Limit contact between staff and customers. - Install physical barriers such as partitions or plexiglass at registers, host stands, ordering counters, etc., where maintaining physical distance of six feet is difficult. - o Limit the number of employees serving individual parties. - Discourage employees and customers from congregating in high traffic areas such as bathrooms, hallways, bar areas, reservation, and credit card terminals, etc. - Require employees to avoid handshakes and similar greetings that break physical distance.